ntswambeni/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script gives the hello file the same permitions of the olleh file
 ##11-directories_permissions
 This script gives all the sub-directories of the current directory execute permission
+##12-directory_permissions
+This script creates a directory named  my_dir and gives 751 permissions